 - Preheating is not necessary when roasting foods using Quick Bake.
 Do not cover foods when dry roasting. - For Turkey, roasts and hams, use rack position 2. - For small cuts of meat or poultry use rack positions 2 or 3.

-Figure 16: Pan spacing and oven rack positions
+Figure 15: Pan spacing for two rack baking and oven rack positions